FedRAMP/docs/docs/20xP2/fedramp-definitions.md

 ### Information Resource

 !!! quote ""
-    Has the meaning from 44 USC § 3502 (6): &quot;information and related resources, such as personnel, equipment, funds, and information technology.&quot;

-    **Note:** This applies to any aspect of the _cloud service offering_, both technical and managerial, including everything that makes up the business of the offering from organizational policies and procedures to hardware, software, and code.
+    Has the meaning from 44 USC § 3502 (6): &quot;information and related resources, such as personnel, equipment, funds, and information technology.&quot; This includes any aspect of the _cloud service offering_, both technical and managerial, including everything that makes up the business of the offering from non-_machine-based_ _information resources_ like organizational policies, procedures, employees, etc. to _machine-based_ _information resources_ like hardware, software, cloud services, code, etc.

+    **Note:** _Information resources_ are either _machine-based_ or non-_machine-based_; any requirement or recommendation that references _information resources_ without specifying a type is inclusive of all _information resources_.
     [**Reference:** 44 USC § 3502 (6)](https://www.govinfo.gov/app/details/USCODE-2023-title44/USCODE-2023-title44-chap35-subchapI-sec3502)

     **Also:** information resource, information resources

     **ID:** FRD-ALL-02
+### Initial FedRAMP Assessment

+!!! quote ""
+    The first full assessment of a _cloud service offering_ seeking FedRAMP authorization, coordinated by the provider with _all necessary assessors_, that results in a FedRAMP authorization.

+    **Also:** initial FedRAMP assessment, IFRA

+    **ID:** FRD-ALL-48
 ### Interim Requirement

 !!! quote ""